A Mean Field Game of Optimal Portfolio Liquidation: The mean-field game

-From the equation \eqref{optimal-candidate-control-PVE} we obtain the following candidates for the optimal portfolio process and the optimal trading strategy:
+\end{proposition} From the equations \eqref{conditional-MF-FBSDE_2}, \eqref{optimal-candidate-control-PVE} and recalling $Y=AX+B$, where $(X,Y,B)$ is from Proposition \ref{existence_MF_FBSDE}, we obtain the following candidates of the optimal portfolio process $X^*$ and the optimal trading strategy $\xi^*$ for the representative player:

 By construction, $X^*_T = 0$ and hence $\xi^*$ is an admissible liquidation strategy.
-The following theorem shows that it is indeed the optimal liquidation strategy and that its conditional expectation defines the desired equilibrium for our MFG.
+The following proposition shows that it is indeed the optimal liquidation strategy and that its conditional expectation defines the desired equilibrium for our MFG.
+In particular, it proves Theorem \ref{main-result}.

-\begin{theorem} The process $\xi^*$ is an optimal control.
-Hence $\mu^*=\bE[\xi^*| \cF^0]$ is the solution to the MFG.
-Moreover, the value function is given by
+\begin{proposition} The process $\xi^{*}$ given by \eqref{eq:optimal_candidates} or equivalently by \eqref{optimal-candidate-control-PVE} is an optimal control for the representative player, $X^*$ is the related optimal state process, and the aggregation effect given by $\mu^*:=\bE[\xi^{*}| \cF^0]$ is the solution to the MFG \eqref{MFG-PVE}.
+Moreover, the value function is given by \eqref{value-function-PVE}. \end{proposition} \begin{proof} Let $(X,B,Y)$ be the solution given by Proposition \ref{existence_MF_FBSDE}.
+For any $\xi \in \cA_{\bF}(\mathcal X)$, let $X^\xi$ be the corresponding state process.
+Then it holds that,